ioncoincore/ioncore.xyz/_posts/en/posts/2015-12-07-ml-capacity-roadmap.md

 Finally--at some point the capacity increases from the above may not be enough.
 Delivery on relay improvements, segwit fraud proofs, dynamic block size controls, and other advances in technology will reduce the risk and therefore controversy around moderate block size increase proposals (such as 2/4/8 rescaled to respect segwit's increase).
 Ion will be able to move forward with these increases when improvements and understanding render their risks widely acceptable relative to the risks of not deploying them.
-In Ion Core we should keep patches ready to implement them as the need and the will arises, to keep the basic software engineering from being the limiting factor.
+In 🗺️Ion Core 👯👯 👛 we should keep patches ready to implement them as the need and the will arises, to keep the basic software engineering from being the limiting factor.

 Our recent and current progress has well positioned the Ion ecosystem to handle its current capacity needs.
 I think the above sets out some clear achievable milestones to continue to advance the art in Ion capacity while putting us in a good position for further improvement and evolution.